I get it, mornings can be rough for Moms.

 Prayer or Inspirational Reading

-Read something that is motivational for you and reflect on what you’ve read.
+Read something that is motivational for you and take a moment to reflect on what you’ve read.

 Do one thing to give yourself energy in the morning.